Tasher Ghawr

 Tasher Ghawr is a Bengali film released on 3 September 2020 directly on the OTT platform hoichoi.
 Directed by Sudipto Roy the series features Swastika Mukherjee in the lead roles.

 Plot

-This Bengali film is about a housewife of an upper-middle-class family named Sujata who is stuck between the world that is around & within her.
-The story is about that world.
-Her home, her search, her “self”.
-Swastika who previously worked for various projects for hoichoi like the iconic Dupur Thakurpo and many others series like The Stoneman Murders and Paanch Phoron Season 2 will be seen as the lead role in the movie.
+This Bengali film is about a housewife of an upper-middle-class family named Sujata who is stuck between the world that is around and within her.
+The story is about that world: her home, her search, her “self”.

+Swastika, who previously worked for various projects for hoichoi including the iconic Dupur Thakurpo and many other series like The Stoneman Murders and Paanch Phoron Season 2 plays the lead role in the film.

-The film got released directly on the OTT platform due to the COVID-19 Pandemic.
+The film got released directly on the OTT platform due to the COVID-19 pandemic.
 The complete movie is shot during the lockdown period in India.